BlueToffe/osu-clone/proposal.md

 it is a rhythm game where you click circles to the beat of a song

 ### Needs To Have List
-- hit circles slider
+- hit circles slider "half done"
-- song select
+- song select "not started"
-- mods (like dt, hd, ez, hr)
+- mods (like dt, hd, ez, hr) "not started"
-    - dt double time speeds up the gameplay by x1.5
+    - dt double time speeds up the gameplay by x1.5 "do first"
-    - hd hidden shows a flash of an object then hides it
+    - hd hidden shows a flash of an object then hides it "last"
-    - ez increases object size and lowers approch rate
+    - ez increases object size and lowers approch rate " do second"
-    - hr flips playfield verticaly increaes circle size and approach rate
+    - hr flips playfield verticaly increaes circle size and approach rate "do third"

 ### Nice To Have List